 If space for growing fruit trees is limited, there are several options.
 Ideally, choose a dwarf rootstock in this situation, as the final height and spread of the tree depends on both the rootstock and variety.
 However, all apple trees require at least one pruning every year to encourage a good crop, so they can be kept smaller if desired.
 We also offer patio cordon apple trees that are perfect for keeping in a pot.

 Apple trees are among the easiest of fruit trees to grow in the UK and do well in most free draining soils with a sunny position (see Choosing Apple Trees for the best varieties to cope with less than ideal conditions).
-All the apple trees on the website are pot grown so can be planted at any time of the year, but please do contact us if you want bare root apples trees.
+All the fruit trees on the website are pot grown so can be planted at any time of the year.

 For spring and summer planting, water trees well and regularly for the first few months after planting, increasing watering if there are periods of hot or dry weather.
 Going forwards, we recommend mulching in spring by applying a layer of well-rotted manure or compost.
 In late spring, apply a general fertiliser.
 With little care, apple trees will reward you with crops of delicious fruit for years to come.